 Repentance is necessary for salvation, and people who repent realize their empty lives and sinful state.
-Repentance comes from God and involves a genuine sorrow and an escape from sin, and sinners must accept the help that Christ gives them to repent.
+Repentance comes from God and involves a genuine sorrow and an escape from sin.
+Sinners must accept the help Christ gives them to repent.

 “Or do you despise the riches of his kindness and forbearance and patience?
 Do you not realize that God’s kindness is meant to lead you to repentance?”
 (Romans 2:4)

-It is the goodness of God that leads us to repentance.
-Christ offered Himself, died, and rose again to deliver humankind from its sinful state, but sinners are free to reject divine help.
-We cannot repent until we come to Christ, because repentance is a gift from God.
-When we come to God, He grants us repentance and then forgives our sins in the sacrament of Penance, which has the following effects:
+Christ died and rose again to deliver humanity from sin, though we can reject divine help.
+We cannot repent until we turn to Christ, because repentance is a gift from God.
+When we turn to God, he grants us repentance and forgives our sins in the sacrament of Penance.

-“We are wind turbines and the Holy Spirit is the wind.
-It blows the turbine whenever and whatever the wind wants … the turbine is surrendered to the wind,” per the article Interaction with the Holy Spirit.
+“We are turbines and the Holy Spirit is the wind.
+It blows the turbine whenever and whatever the wind wants — the turbine is surrendered to the wind,” per the article Interaction with the Holy Spirit.

-To understand God, we need to have our hearts and minds renewed by the Holy Spirit.
-Conversion creates a new and deeper capacity for knowing God, because the Holy Spirit renews our minds developing new understandings and interests, including a new desire to know God, and the new attitude leads to a changed life.
-Conversion is called the new birth, the beginning of spiritual life.
-You cannot choose your own spiritual birthday, and you can neither convert yourself nor others.
-It is the Holy Spirit, with human consent, who changes the attitude toward God.
+We need to have our hearts and minds renewed, with our consent, by the Holy Spirit.
+Conversion creates a new and deeper capacity for knowing God, because the Holy Spirit renews our minds developing new understandings and interests, including a new desire to know God, and a new attitude to a life change.
+Conversion is called the new birth — the beginning of spiritual life.